MS-DOS: End-of-life

 The creation of the MS-DOS startup disk was then carried over to later versions of Windows, with the majority of its contents remaining unchanged from its introduction in Windows XP.
 When creating a DOS startup disk on Windows Vista, the files on the startup disk are dated April 18, 2005, but are otherwise unchanged from XP, including the string "MS-DOS Version 8 Copyright 1981–1999 Microsoft Corp" inside COMMAND.COM.
 Windows 7, 8, and 8.1 can also create a MS-DOS startup disk, which are otherwise unchanged from XP and Vista.
 Starting with Windows 10, the ability to create a MS-DOS startup disk has been removed, and so either a virtual machine running MS-DOS or an older version (in a virtual machine or dual boot) must be used to format a floppy disk, or an image must be obtained from an external source.
 Other solutions include using DOS compatible alternatives, such as FreeDOS or even copying the required files and boot sector themselves.
 The last remaining components related to MS-DOS was the NTVDM component, which was removed entirely in Windows starting with Windows 11 as the operating system dropped support for 32-bit processors in favor of being solely offered in 64-bit versions only.
 This effectively ended any association of MS-DOS within Microsoft Windows after 36 years.

 MS-DOS 6.22 was the last standalone version produced by Microsoft for Intel 8088, Intel 8086, and Intel 80286 processors, which remains available for download via their MSDN, volume license, and OEM license partner websites, for customers with valid login credentials.
 MS-DOS is still used in embedded x86 systems due to its simple architecture and minimal memory and processor requirements, though some current products have switched to the still-maintained open-source alternative FreeDOS.

+Open source

-In 2018, Microsoft released the source code for MS-DOS 1.25 and 2.0 on GitHub, with the source code for MS-DOS 4.00 being released in the same repository six years later.
+In 2018, Microsoft released the source code for MS-DOS 1.25 and 2.0 on GitHub under the open source MIT License, and in 2024 released the source code for MS-DOS 4.00 in the same repository.
 The purpose of this, according to Microsoft, is mainly for education and experimentation with historic operating systems and for new programmers to gain an understanding of how low-level software works, both historic and current.
 According to program manager Rich Turner, the other versions could not be open-sourced due to third-party licensing restrictions.

 Due to the historical nature of the software, Microsoft will not accept any pull requests to the code.
-Users, however, are allowed and fully encouraged to fork the repository containing the MS-DOS source code and make their own modifications, and do whatever they like with it.
+However, its permissive MIT License allows users to download, modify and fork the software as long as credit is given to its original authors.